cgeoga/Vecchia.jl/README.md

 pattern) so I'm not feeling super motivated to think hard about the best design choice.

+# Wanted/planned changes (contributions welcome!)

+- More docstrings!
+- Move several deps to weakdeps.
+Really, this package should only have non-stdlib deps of `StaticArrays` and `NearestNeighbors` (or some other kNN package, see below).
+All the other deps have to do with estimation, but with the extension system those could be moved out of the `[deps]` and the package could be made a lot leaner.
+This is purely an issue of finding the time---basically no engineering is required here.
+- Changing from `NearestNeighbors.KDTree` to a dynamic object for kNN queries.
+  As of now, for configurations that pick conditioning points based on nearest neighbors, an entirely new static tree is constructed in each iteration when a new point gets added.
+This isn't actually as slow as you would think because `NearestNeighbors` is so darn fast, but obviously this can and should be approved.
+The ideal alternative is some data structure that takes `SVector{D,Float64}`s and rebalances to keep a O(k log n) worst-case query.
+A real dream would be for the query to also be non-allocating to open the door for parallelization, but even a fast dynamic tree object would be a big improvement.
+- Conditional simulations were recently added, but that implementation would hugely benefit from somebody kicking the tires and playing with details and smart defaults/guardrails.
+- It would be interesting to at some point benchmark the potential improvement from using memoization for kernel evaluations.
+In the rchol approach, there is the `use_tiles={true,false}` kwarg, which effectively does manual book-keeping to avoid ever evaluating the kernel for the same pair of points twice.
+But it may be more elegant and just as fast to use memoization.
+This is probably 10-20 lines of code and an hour to benchmark and play with, so it would be a great first way to tinker with Vecchia stuff.
+- API refinement/seeking feedback.
+For the most part, it is me and students in my orbit that use this package.
+But I'd love for it to be more widely adopted, and so I'd love for the interface to be polished.
+For example: figuring out how best to more properly support mean functions would be nice.
+Another
+  example: I've just put a bunch of print warnings in the code about permutation footguns.
+But obviously it would be better to just somehow design the interface that there is no chance of a user getting mixed up by that.

 # Citation

 If you use this software in your work, **particularly if you actually use